bytedeco/javacv/README.txt

  * Follow the instructions on this page: http://developer.android.com/guide/tutorials/hello-world.html
  * Go to File > New > Folder, select your project as parent folder, type "libs/armeabi" as Folder name, and click Finish.
  * Copy `javacpp.jar` and `javacv.jar` in the newly created "libs" folder.
- * Extract the `*.so` files from `javacv-android-arm.jar` *as well as* the `*.so` files of OpenCV in the newly created "libs/armeabi" folder.
+ * Extract the `*.so` files from `javacv-android-arm.jar` *as well as* the ones from `OpenCV-2.2.0-android-arm.zip` in the newly created "libs/armeabi" folder.
  * Navigate to Project > Properties > Java Build Path > Libraries and click "Add JARs..."
  * Select both `javacpp.jar` and `javacv.jar` from the newly created "libs" folder.

-After that, the wrapper classes for OpenCV can automatically access all of its C API.
-The class definitions are basically ports to Java of the original include files in C, and I deliberately decided to keep as much of the original syntax as possible.
+After that, the wrapper classes for OpenCV can automatically access all of its C/C++ API.
+The class definitions are basically ports to Java of the original include files in C, plus the missing functionality exposed only by the C++ API, and I deliberately decided to keep as much of the original syntax as possible.
 For example, here is a method that tries to load an image file, smooth it, and save it back to disk:

 {{{
 import static com.googlecode.javacv.cpp.opencv_core.*;